Depression

 Medication Management

-Prescribing antidepressant medications may be part of your teen’s treatment plan, depending on their individual needs.
-After a comprehensive evaluation, a licensed therapist may prescribe one of the two medications approved by the FDA for treating teen depression, fluoxetine (Prozac®) and escitalopram (Lexapro®).
+Antidepressant medications may be part of your teen’s treatment plan, depending on their needs.
+After a comprehensive evaluation, a licensed therapist may prescribe one of the medications approved by the FDA for treating teen depression, such as fluoxetine (Prozac®) and escitalopram (Lexapro®).

 The purpose of medication management is to monitor side effects in depressed teens and determine if the prescription is proving effective.
 Regular follow-up appointments will be needed in this treatment plan.